 NOTE 2—Operation over larger BSS diameters is facilitated by relaxing some PHY timing parameters, while maintaining compatibility with existing implementations in small BSS diameters.

+aAirPropagationTime is 0 μs if:

-If dot11OperatingClassesRequired is false, or no such Country element has been received, aAirPropagationTime shall if specified in the relevant PHY clause as being indicated by the coverage class be taken to be 0 μs.
+the relevant PHY clause specifies that it indicated by the coverage class, and

+at least one of the following applies:

+dot11OperatingClassesRequired is false

+no Country element containing a Coverage Class field has been received from the AP of the BSS with which a STA is associated or from the DO of the IBSS of which a STA is a member or from another mesh STA in the same MBSS

 Using the Country element, an AP or PCP, IBSS STA or MBSS STA can change coverage class and maximum transmit power level to enhance operation.
 WhenIf dot11OperatingClassesRequired and dot11ExtendedChannelSwitchActivated are true and the maximum transmit power level [which limit is this one referring to?] is different from the transmit power limit indicated by the operating class [OCs don’t indicate power limits; subband triplets do], the associated STA, or dependent STA, or member of an IBSS, or member of an MBSS shall operate at a transmit power at or below that indicated by the lesser of the two limits.